+.
 A few years ago, I took my children to a summer program at the local library put on by the Florida Bat Conservancy.
-For those of you unfamiliar with the habits of our winged mammalian cousins, bats spend their days sleeping in a warm, enclosed space (like a dead tree trunk) and come out at dusk to start feasting on insects all night long.
+For those of you unfamiliar with the habits of our winged mammalian cousins, bats spend their days sleeping in a warm, enclosed space.
+A dead tree trunk is a favorite spot.
+They emerge at dusk to start feasting on insects all night long.